 For past blog posts click on the menu at the top right corner.

-The Most Covered Pop Artists and Songs of All Time There are three categories in today’s blog: 1.
+The 2021 Update of the Most Covered Songs and Artists of All Time I have three categories in today’s blog: 1.
 The most covered songs written by a single artist, 2.
 The most cover versions combined and 3.
 The most covered Pop songs.
 These numbers are for artists that write and record their own songs.
 For more on songwriters, read my series I Write the Songs .
 The statistics come courtesy of Secondhandsongs.com and are verified via strict protocols.
 This website posts 'covers' submitted from around the globe and in many different languages, edited by very knowledgeable experts in music recording.
 There are other resources as cited but other than the odd personal anecdote or opinion, I'm using information and knowledge, not to mention YouTube posts that already exist.
-In addition, the numbers change daily, and I had originally written this blog in December 2019 so it’s been interesting to see the changes in less than a year.
-On the whole, the artists in each list stayed the same but
+In addition, the numbers change daily, I had originally written this blog in December 2019 so it’s been interesting to see the changes over two years.
+On the whole, the artists in each list mostly stayed th

 One Hit Wonders (not!)
 Yesterday (Sept.
 26) was the 50th Anniversary of Abbey Road, the Beatles last recording session together and the second last album before Let it Be was issued May 8, 1970.
 And also Happy belated One Hit Wonder Day!
 (Sept.
 25th) so I thought it would make a good blog topic.
 The simplest definition I found is from music journalist Wayne Jancik "an act that has won a position on a national, pop, Top 40 record chart just once."
 This from the 'The Billboard Book of One-Hit Wonders' (1998).
 So we aren't talking one #1 hit.
 It's not a term I like as it implies (and some truth to that) these artists have had just a brief moment in the spotlight, perhaps undeservedly so and then fallen off the music map.
 I know other and deeper definitions are a bit more broad and go beyond the absolute single hit idea.
 They also consider many artists that have still maintained a quality career and just not reproduced another 'top 40 hit' song an